Lab Testing for Measles at the MDH Public Health Laboratory

 - Contact dermatitis

 Measles Real-Time Polymerase Chain Reaction (RT-PCR, or PCR) is available for measles case confirmation at the MDH Public Health Laboratory (MDH-PHL).
-Providers are asked to collect and send a PCR specimen to MDH-PHL when measles is suspected.
+Providers are asked to collect and send PCR specimens to MDH-PHL when measles is suspected.
 Serologic testing for diagnostic purposes is no longer available at MDH-PHL.

-A clinical specimen for PCR should be taken as soon as measles is suspected.
+Clinical specimens for PCR should be taken as soon as measles is suspected.
 Viral RNA is more likely to be detected when the specimen is collected as soon as possible after rash onset.
 Ideally, specimens for measles PCR should be obtained within 0-3 days of rash onset (0-9 days at most).
 Consider the rash onset date as day ‘0.’
 Viral isolation requires the same specimens and may be done if PCR is negative.

 Please send the following specimens to the MDH-PHL, in order of preference:

 - Throat swab